Munira Wilson: Early life and career

+Parliamentary career

-She was selected in 2019 to replace Sir Vince Cable as the Liberal Democrat candidate in his Twickenham constituency, and went on to hold the seat with an increased majority at the 2019 United Kingdom general election.
-She won the seat with 36,166 votes (56.1% of the total votes cast), giving her a majority of 14,121 over her Conservative opponent.
+Wilson was selected in 2019 to replace Vince Cable as the Liberal Democrat candidate in Twickenham.
+At the 2019 general election, Wilson was elected as MP for Twickenham with 56.1% of the vote and a majority of 14,121.
 The Green Party in Twickenham had voted to stand aside to support Wilson.

 Wilson has opposed plans for a third runway at Heathrow Airport, and has worked to improve rail services in South West London.
 Twickenham is on a flight path to Heathrow, and Wilson has stated that "We are absolutely 100% opposed to Heathrow expansion."
 However, she supports the construction of HS2 high speed rail, saying that "HS2 is a vital project for reducing our carbon emissions and unlocking the economic potential of the North, but Ministers should not be given a blank cheque.".

 She was appointed Liberal Democrat spokesperson for Health, Wellbeing and Social Care by acting leader Ed Davey in January 2020.

 In May 2021, alongside celebrities and other public figures, Wilson was a signatory to an open letter from Stylist magazine which called on the government to address what it described as an "epidemic of male violence" by funding an "ongoing, high-profile, expert-informed awareness campaign on men’s violence against women and girls".

-In June 2022 she was accused by the RMT union of supporting 'strike-breaking' after she called for the army to be brought in to keep trains running during a televised BBC debate.
-The Senior assistant general secretary of the RMT, Eddie Dempsey, accused her of "going to war on workers.”
+In June 2022, she was accused by the National Union of Rail, Maritime and Transport Workers (RMT) of supporting 'strike-breaking' after calling for the army to intervene to keep trains running amid the railway strikes during a televised BBC debate.

+At the 2024 general election, WIlson was re-elected as MP for Twickenham with an increased vote share of 56.3% and an increased majority of 21,457.

 Personal life

-Munira Hassam married Michael Wilson at St Stephen's, Twickenham, in 2007.
-She was raised a Muslim and now identifies as a committed Christian.
+Munira Sherali Hassam married Michael Robert Wilson at St Stephen's, Twickenham, in 2007.
+They have a son and a daughter.
+She was raised a Muslim and converted to Christianity.